Clean Fuel Programs

 Joint Office of Energy and Transportation

-The Joint Office of Energy and Transportation was created through the Bipartisan Infrastructure Law (BIL) to facilitate collaboration between the U.S. Department of Energy and the U.S. Department of Transportation.
-The Joint Office aligns resources and expertise across the two departments to facilitate implementation of the BIL.
-This includes providing guidance to programs deploying EV charging networks, zero-emission fueling infrastructure, and zero-emission transit and school buses.
+The Joint Office of Energy and Transportation was created through the Bipartisan Infrastructure Law (BIL) to facilitate collaboration between the U.S. Dept. of Energy and the U.S. Dept. of Transportation by aligning resources and expertise across the two departments.
+The Joint Office provides targeted Technical Assistance for states and communities, tribal nations, school districts, and transit agencies deploying EV charging networks, zero-emission fueling infrastructure, and zero-emission transit and school buses.